 The British Columbia government is committed to shifting the existing workers’ compensation system to better support injured workers and to increase the confidence of workers and employers in the system.

-The review will assess:
+The review assessed:

 - the system’s policies and practices that support injured workers’ return to work;